-In the last couple of years, high-resolution audio (HRA) has hit the mainstream, thanks to the release of more devices and services that support the audio format.
+In the last few years, high-resolution audio (HRA) has hit the mainstream, thanks to the release of hi-res audio players, streamers and music services.

 So how does high-res differ from standard digital music formats?
-Downloads from sites such as Amazon and iTunes, and streaming services such as Spotify, use compressed file formats with relatively low bitrates, such as 256kbps AAC files on iTunes and 320kbps MP3 streams on Spotify.
+Downloads from sites such as Amazon and iTunes, and streaming services such as Spotify, use compressed file formats with relatively low bitrates, such as 256kbps AAC files on Apple Music and 320kbps Ogg Vorbis streams on Spotify.

 The use of lossy compression means that data is lost in the encoding process, which means resolution is sacrificed for the sake of convenience and smaller file sizes.
 With regards to sound quality, then, these formats aren't telling the full story of our favourite songs.

-This might be fine on the bus when you're listening to your smartphone, but serious music fans should want better.
-This is where high-resolution audio – or HRA, the term coined by the Consumer Electronics Association – steps in.
+This might be fine when you're listening to music on your phone using cheap earphones on the bus, but serious music fans should want better.
+This is where high-resolution audio comes into play.

 What is high-resolution audio?

 It’s worth pointing out that the definition of high-resolution audio isn’t set in stone.
 Unlike high-definition video, which has to meet certain criteria to earn the name, there’s no universal standard for hi-res audio.

 But the term tends to refer to audio that has a higher sampling frequency and bit depth than CD - 16-bit/44.1kHz.
 High-resolution audio files usually use a sampling frequency of 96kHz or 192kHz at 24-bit, but you can also have 88.2kHz and 176.4kHz files too.